House | 3 bedrooms | sleeps 6

 About the Owner

-Debbie Winterbourne is an English woman who has always had a passion for the city of Tangiers.
+Debbie Winterbourne is an English woman living in London who has always had a passion for the city of Tangiers.
 She first visited the city as a teenager and was mesmorised by the amazing sights and sounds of this wonderful place.
 Over the years she has visited Tangiers many times and four years ago she decided to buy a house in the coveted area of the Kasbah, the old walled city of Tangiers.
 She has now completely renovated the house and it is a simple, clean, beautiful and artistic residence ready to rent to anyone wanting a holiday home in Tangiers.

 The house is accessed through a pedestrian alley way.
 It is possible to park a car two minutes walk from the house, and will cost you around 1 euro per night.
 The Kasbah area has magnificent views across the sea.
 There are plenty of small shops around for you to purchase food.
 There is also a wonderful cafe a stone's throw away where you can have a mint tea whilst looking at the sea.